nachtigal/passover/README.md

 ### Who made this Haggadah?

 Myself and my amazing girlfriend, [Tina Vaughn](https://github.com/tinavn) [(check out her website)](http://www.tinamvaughn.com/) put this together last year.
-But we borrowed heavily from some a few sources.
+But we borrowed heavily from a few sources.

 This is a condensed version from the adaptation "[A Humaanist Modern Version Haggadah For Passover](http://www.eszter.com/Haggadah.pdf)" by [Eszter Hargittai](http://www.twitter.com/eszter).
 Her text is great, but we wanted to make it shorter and add in some of our favorite quotes.
 She got her version by adapting Machar's ["A HUMANIST HAGGADAH FOR PASSOVER"](http://www.machar.org/wp-content/uploads/2013/01/Machar-Humanistic-Haggadah.pdf) and ["Passover Haggadah for a Secular-Humanist Seder"](http://www.citycongregation.org/celebrations/sample-services/#passover) City Congregation for Humanistic Judaism, New York City.